qiany21/ECE387_Embedded_System_Project/README.rst

 pcf8574
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This PCF8574 library is implemented as a helper library to set the status of those pins that are connected to the LCD.
 Meanwhile, it will be used to initialize the I2C communication.
+I changed PCF8574_ADDRBASE to be 0x27 which corresponds to have A0, A1, A2 of PCF8574 set to high.
 This is the library that will be used in library lcdpcf8574.

 | Important:
 |